selinaerhabor/ucfd-milestone-project/README.md

 > "Ease to send requests for booking to perform at weddings/other parties"
 > "Ease of using website on mobile phones as well as desktops or other devices"

 I created sketches of different website layouts and design ideas that would be suitable for the band’s website (see Initial Ideas-Wireframes folder).
 These sketches were based on meeting the project requirements and the needs of users.
-The sketches were then developed further to produce wireframes focusing on the different pages/sections of the website.
+The sketches were then developed further to produce wireframes focusing on the different pages/sections of the website to give an idea of the key features that should be included in the website and their layout.

 ## 2. Features
 My project focused on meeting the needs of users’ for the website, so the user stories were taken into account during building the features and